andreij6/CashRegister/README.md

 Cash Register
 ========

-Cash Register is an application that helps users keep manage grocery items and add combinations of items into cart to get a total price.
+Cash Register is an application that helps users manage grocery products and items to a Shopping Cart.

 Look how easy it is to use: